 A beloved tradition of the annual Winter Roots Roundup, the Women of Folkways concert is a celebration by women of women in the Folkways Records catalogue.
-This year we bring together Rachel Eddy, Rachel Reis, and Dana Wylie.
+This year we bring together Rachel Eddy, Her Crooked Heart, and Dana Wylie.
 In a collaborative singer-in-the-round concert, these talented musicians will explore and celebrate the music of Folkways by presenting new interpretations of traditional folk songs, as well as their original songs to expand the tradition.

 This year’s concert is a co-presentation with the Northern Lights Folk Club.